Saturday 28 June 2025 at 19h02

 The maps are published here progressively, but they've already all been drawn.
 As you may already know, you can now find the maps for all the stages in the velowire mobile app.

 📲Indeed, velowire is launching its mobile app!
-It's still undergoing testing, but it's already available for any Android smartphone or tablet, on the Play Store!
+It's still undergoing testing, but it's already available for any Android or iOS smartphone or tablet in full working version!

-Download the velowire app from the Play Store
+• on Android - it's easy: download the app directly from the Play Store

 In the mobile app, you'll be able to open the maps stage by stage, with a feature exclusively available in the app (and therefore not within this article): the ability to geolocate yourself on the map with the course, so you can determine precisely how to get there to watch the race from the roadside! (in the Maps section)